facephi/sdk-mobile-documentation/docs/android/Selphi_Component.md

 This image is obtained from the bestImage.
 This image will be used as the characteristic image of the user who carried out the process as an avatar.

+#### 7.2.5 _logImages_

+List of the top 5 captured images returned if the "logImages" flag is set in the configuration.

 ---